 The Broadband division's multichannel video, voice, and high-speed data coaxial and fiber optic cable operations bring in 12% of sales.
 Its BNS segment (14%) provides fiber-optic and copper connectivity products and services for telecom and enterprise markets as well as DAS services for the wireless market.

 The company's products are sold in more than 100 countries.
-It has production facilities in the Australia, Brazil, China, Czech Republic, Germany, India, Ireland, Mexico, the UK, and the US (North Carolina, Illinois, Nevada, and Texas).
+It has production facilities in the Australia, Belgium, Brazil, China, Czech Republic, Germany, India, Ireland, Mexico, Singapore, the UK, and the US (North Carolina, Illinois, Nevada, and Texas).

 Its Wireless division has been expanding its Suzhou, China, manufacturing and distribution center to serve local customers.
 The wireless telecommunications market is growing in this region and the company's Andrew brand is the only non-Chinese cable and antenna supplier that is approved by state-run China Telecom.
 To meet demand, Andrew has been continually expanding its manufacturing operations in all its China locations.